 To ensure we are compliant with The Baker Clause, we have developed excellent links & partnerships with the following organisations & providers:

 - Southport College

 There a number of alternative providers across our local area, at 14-16, post 16 and post 18 levels.
 Students have access to representatives from these organisations through our flagship careers events, at which they can receive information on vocational, technical and apprenticeship qualifications and pathways.

 Students and parents can also find out more by contacting Mrs MacDunne, your Climate for Learning Leader, Mrs Warwick and the SEND Team or by booking a Career Conversation with one of the Career North staff.

 Year 7 FAME Programme

-This two term programme allows us to kick start our careers education curriculum early and ensure Year 7 students maximise every opportunity to think about their futures.
-Time flies at secondary school and it will not be long before students (and parents) and considering GCSE options choices in Year 8, GCSE examinations in Year 11, Sixth Form and beyond.
+This two term programme allows us to kick start our careers education curriculum early and ensure that Year 7 students maximise every opportunity to think about their futures.

-The FAME Programme will provide a range of exciting assembly sessions delivered by our Career North colleagues, as well as some exciting opportunities for students themselves to become trained as ‘Careers Champions’ and represent their form group supporting and developing careers across the year group and the local community.
+The FAME Programme provides a range of informative assembly sessions delivered by our Career North colleagues, as well as some exciting opportunities for students themselves to become trained as ‘Careers Champions’ and represent their form group in supporting and developing careers across the year group and the local community.
 In addition, all Year 7 students will have a group guidance session in which they complete self-action plans surrounding future career ideas.

 We are always looking to broaden our Careers offer to our students by setting up new links with employers and professionals.
-If you could support our CEIAG programme by attending our Careers Fair or Meet the Professionals or offer a Careers Breakfast, workshop or presentation, please get in touch on firstname.lastname@example.org.
+If you could support our CEIAG programme by attending our Careers Fair or Meet the Professionals events or offer a Careers Breakfast, workshop or presentation, please get in touch by emailing firstname.lastname@example.org.